For the First Time in History, We’re Living Into Our Seventies, Eighties, and Beyond

 Let’s talk about staving off chronic disease.
+The benefits of of exercise for seniors can be measured as follows.
 Improvement from the least active and fit to the second-to-the-least-fit category of fitness will deliver more benefit, than someone who moves to the highest fitness grouping from the second-highest.

 Yes, but an “athlete of life.”
 Again you make the choice to be an athlete of life, vibrant and active.
 Or you can choose to be a spectator of life with your aching, diseased, and depressed body.
 Even if you decided not to choose, you have still made a choice.
 You will live with that choice every second of your life.

-According to board-certified internal medicine physician Jennifer Azen, M.D., senior patients who exercise regularly are easy to spot.
-They move more quickly, have better posture, and slimmer waistlines.
+According to board-certified internal medicine physician Jennifer Azen, M.D., senior patients who lice the senior fitness life are easy to spot.
+Some of the benefits of exercise for seniors that you will notice are that they move more quickly, have better posture, and slimmer waistlines.

 Regular exercise for seniors tops the list as the best way to reverse the signs of aging and prevent many of the health risks associated with getting older, such as a heart attack, stroke, and falls.
 We also need to mention “exercise tolerance,” which refers to how far you can walk without getting tired, becoming short of breath or having to stop.